ddean4040/BP-Mandatory-Groups/readme.txt

 Tested up to: 3.1
 Stable tag: 1.0

-Allows site / network administrators to enforce BuddyPress group membership by locking users into groups
+Allows site or network administrators to enforce BuddyPress group membership by locking users into groups

 == Description ==